cirosantilli/git-tutorial/index.md

 Set boolean

-##most important configs with bad defaults
+##Most important configs with bad defaults

 Non default ones that you should always set: